 Who's speaking at Ditch Summit this year?

-This year (2020-21), the panel of speakers includes teachers, curriculum specialists, authors, and more.
-They include topics like remote learning, culturally responsive teaching, problem solving, Google tools, and student engagement.
+This year (2021-22), the panel of speakers includes teachers, instructional specialists, authors, and more.
+They include topics like blended learning, tech integration, student autonomy, relationship building, and visual thinking.
 You'll be empowered and inspired by them!

 Who are some past Ditch Summit speakers?